yacineMTB/dingllm.nvim/README.md

 The main difference is that this uses events from plenary, rather than a timed async loop.
 I noticed that on some versions of nvim, melbaldove's extension would deadlock my editor.
 I suspected nio, so i just rewrote the extension.

 ### lazy config
+Add your API keys to your env (export it in zshrc or bashrc)

 ```
   {
     'yacineMTB/dingllm.nvim',